When clients publish Guaranteed messages, that is, messages with a persistent or non-persistent delivery mode, they can either:

 - The Solace message bus also acknowledges a Guaranteed message published to a queue to indicate that the system has received the message.
 However, messages published to a queue are more tightly coupled than those published to a topic.
 Therefore, if the queue doesn't exist, or is not able to spool the message (perhaps if it's shutdown or over quota), then the Solace message bus rejects the message, and the publishing client application has this immediate feedback.
 A message that is published to a queue can be consumed by a single consumer.

-When a client publishes a Guaranteed messages in a session, a publisher flow to the host message broker is automatically established.
-The published messages have persistence because they are spooled (that is, they are written to persistent storage) to one of the following types of endpoints provisioned on the message broker:
+When a client publishes a Guaranteed messages in a session, a publisher flow to the host event broker is automatically established.
+The published messages have persistence because they are spooled (that is, they are written to persistent storage) to one of the following types of endpoints provisioned on the event broker:

 - A queue that matches the messages’ queue destination.

 - A topic endpoint that is assigned a topic subscription that matches the message’s topic destination.

 Messages published with a Direct delivery mode